magic-lantern-studio/mle-documentation/README.md

 # mle-documentation
 Magic Lantern Studio documentation

 Documentation for the Magic Lantern software can be found in this project.
-Currently, most of the documentation is currently captured in the [mle-documentation wiki](https://github.com/magic-lantern-studio/mle-documentation/wiki).
+A Github web site, https://magic-lantern-studio.github.io/, may also be used to find Magic Lantern documentation.
+However, most of the documentation is currently captured in the [mle-documentation wiki](https://github.com/magic-lantern-studio/mle-documentation/wiki).